 The 9 Best Deep Fryers

 This wiki has been updated 37 times since it was first published in May of 2015.
 Deep-fried food is juicy and delicious, if not, perhaps, the most healthy choice.
 Because deep frying is such a popular style of cooking, there are many fryers on the market that let you make your own breaded shrimp, donuts, chicken, french fries, and more, as fresh and hot as can be, and all without paying a ton.
 Just be careful around hot oil and especially open flames.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes